Home Alone 3

 0/5

-This movie contains no sexual content or nudity.
-The focus is entirely on the child's adventures and the spies' attempts to retrieve the chip.
+This movie contains no sexual content, nudity, or romantic themes.
+The focus is entirely on the child's adventure and defense of his home.

 Violence & Gore